 - Sea Salt, for seasoning

-Cut potatoes in four or five vertical pieces, and then cut each piece into sticks of your desired size. (or use that old Veg-o-matic!)
+- Cut potatoes in four or five vertical pieces, and then cut each piece into sticks of your desired size. (or use that old Veg-o-Matic!)

-Place potatoes in a large bowl and completely cover them with cold water, then allow them to soak for at least three hours, you can also place them in the fridge and let them soak overnight.
+- Place potatoes in a large bowl and completely cover them with cold water, then allow them to soak for at least three hours, you can also place them in the fridge and let them soak overnight.

-Fill fryer to “fill line: with vegetable oil and heat to 300 degrees.
+- Fill fryer to “fill line" with vegetable oil and heat to 300 degrees.
 In small batches, fry potatoes for about 5 minutes, potatoes should be soft but not brown!
-Remove them from fryer and lay them aside on a paper towel lined baking dish.
+Remove them from fryer and lay them aside on a paper towel-lined baking dish.

+- Once potatoes have been pre-fried, turn up the heat on your oil to 400 degrees.
 Fry the potatoes again until they are golden brown and crispy on the outside.
 This will take about 10 minutes.
 Watch them closely.

-Sprinkle fries with sea salt to season.
+- Sprinkle fries with sea salt to season.